UCLM connects undergraduate theses with real business challenges to innovate

 Technical development: prototypes and software applied to real cases 💻

 The projects range from web platforms for logistics management to IoT systems for energy efficiency in SMEs.
-Students work with agile methodologies and tools like Python, React, or Arduino.
+Students work with agile methodologies and tools such as Python, React, or Arduino.
 Each final degree project is tailored to a specific challenge, with functional deliverables that companies can test.
-The program includes joint tutoring between faculty and technical staff from the companies.
+The program includes joint mentoring between faculty and technical staff from the companies.

 Happy companies, students with CVs, and professors with less paperwork 😅

-Business owners, delighted to receive free work under the guise of a university project.
-Students, happy to have something to put on LinkedIn other than their delivery schedule.
-And professors, relieved not to have to read another analysis of a hypothetical case from a non-existent company.
-Everyone wins, although the intern now knows what an 8 AM meeting is like.
+Business owners are delighted to receive free work under the name of a university project.
+Students are happy to have something to put on LinkedIn that isn't their delivery schedule.
+And professors are relieved not to have to read another analysis of a hypothetical case of a company that doesn't exist.
+Everyone wins, even though the intern now knows what an 8 a.m. meeting is like.